Council Housing in Stevenage

 How do you allocate houses?

 Our priority banding system makes housing allocations fair and transparent.
 You are less likely to get a council house if you are single and have no medical issues, are working or on benefits and can afford to rent privately or buy.
 But you are more likely to qualify for help if you are vulnerable, have medical needs or a disability, or have suffered domestic violence.
 Overcrowding is also considered, and former armed forces personnel, particularly those injured on duty, are given special consideration.
-Our Housing Allocations Scheme provides detailed information.
+Our Housing Allocation Scheme provides detailed information.

 Do newcomers go to the top of the list?